lynchdean/lynchdean/README.md

 :ireland: Based in Dublin IE

-👨‍💻 Currently searching for a Software Engineering position with remote or hybrid options.
+👨‍💻 Currently searching for Software Engineering or similar roles (remote or hybrid options are a plus)

 💻 Graduated from DCU Computer Applications & Software Engineering